In-medium similarity renormalization group with three-body operators: IMSRG(3)

 Due to the high computational cost of full IMSRG(3) calculations, finding a way to approximate the IMSRG(3) truncation would pave the way to large model-space IMSRG calculations that approximately include the effects of three-body operators.
 In the following, we present approximation schemes by including in each scheme selected IMSRG(3) fundamental commutators on top of the IMSRG(2).

 The first major truncation beyond IMSRG(2) we use includes the minimum commutators necessary to make the truncation fourth-order complete in MBPT.
 These are the \fcommtext{2}{2}{3}, \fcommtext{2}{3}{2}, \fcommtext{1}{3}{3}, and \fcommtext{3}{3}{0} commutators.
 We refer to this truncation as the IMSRG(3)-MP4 approximation.
-The IMSRG(3)-MP4 truncation's computational cost scales like $\mathcal{O}(N^7)$, putting it in the same ballpark as coupled-cluster methods with iterated triples in terms of computational cost and diagrammatic content~\cite{Lee84CCSDT1,Watts95EOMCCSDT1,Hage14RPP}.
+The IMSRG(3)-MP4 is most similar to iterated coupled-cluster methods like CCSDT-1~\cite{Lee84CCSDT1,Watts95EOMCCSDT1,Hage14RPP}, as both methods are fourth-order complete.
+However, CCSDT-1 scales like $\mathcal{O}(A^3 N^4)$ [naively $\mathcal{O}(N^7)$, but $A$ is up to an order of magnitude smaller than $N$ in converged calculations], while the IMSRG(3)-MP4 scales like $\mathcal{O}(N^7)$.

 We note that in our studies we found that the \fcommtext{2}{2}{3}, \fcommtext{2}{3}{2}, and \fcommtext{1}{3}{3} commutators are required at the NO2B level for an approximate IMSRG(3) truncation to include some three-body effects and also be numerically stable.
 Without the \fcommtext{2}{2}{3} and \fcommtext{2}{3}{2} commutators, the zero- through two-body parts and the three-body part are decoupled, and the results remain identical to the IMSRG(2) results.
 Without the \fcommtext{1}{3}{3} commutator, the induced three-body part is not properly suppressed over the course of the evolution, and the correlation energy does not seem to converge.